openequella/openequella.github.io/guides/RestAPIGuide.md

 }
 ```
 ## Dynamic Collections
 Dynamic Collections are a type of entity.
-Currently no write operations can be performed on dynamic collections, they must be created manually using the EQUELLA Administration Console.
+Currently no write operations can be performed on dynamic collections, they must be created manually using the openEQUELLA Administration Console.
 ### Virtual dynamic collections
 The listing endpoint for dynamic collections will return not only "real" dynamic collections, but also dynamic collections which represent virtual values.
 I.e. a dynamic collection with Dynamic Filtering enabled will appear for each virtual value found, either through a manually entered list or discovered items.
 Virtual dynamic collections utilize a compound UUID of UUID:value format.
 You can search with dynamic collections on the item search endpoint using compound dynamic collection UUIDs.